Generally, many people don't know or misunderstand what a blog is and what blogging is. So what is business blogging, and why should companies blog?

-It's important to note that when you do business blogging, your blog posts should be about a particular subject matter related to your business or industry.
+It's important to note that your blog posts should be about a particular subject matter related to your business or industry when you do business blogging.
 Moreover, it should speak to the reality and needs of your personas and target groups.

 Why should companies blog?

-I think you should use business blogging to get your business more online visible but that should't be the mission of your company's blog, it should be a consequence.
-The mission of your blog should be to answer questions, provide advice and share knowledge that is relevant to your target groups.
+I think you should use business blogging to get your business more online visible, but that shouldn't be the mission of your company's blog; it should be a consequence.
+Your blog's mission should be to answer questions, provide advice, and share knowledge relevant to your target groups.

-That way your blog posts will increase the possibility to be found through search engines when your target groups are looking for answers.
+That way, your blog posts will increase the possibility of finding search engines when your target groups are looking for answers.

-Furthermore, every time you post a new blog post you create a new page on your .com/.xx which increases your .com/.xx's authority in the eyes of the search engines.
+Furthermore, every time you post a new blog post, you create a new page on your .com/.xx, which increases your .com/.xx's authority in the search engines' eyes.
 So, when you publish a relevant blog post, you create one more opportunity for your .com/.xx to rank in a search engine's result page and appear for the queries people are entering into the search field.

-So when someone asks Google or the other search engines something, hopefully one of your blog posts will show up!
-You can apply this logic to your whole online presence and your prioritised online touch points.
+When someone asks Google or the other search engines something, hopefully, one of your blog posts will show up!
+You can apply this logic to your whole online presence and your prioritised online touchpoints.

-Also, every time you publish a new blog post, it's yet another opportunity for everyone internally to share that post in their offsite communities.
-And for your business it's excellent content for your offsite touch points such as LinkedIn Company Page, Twitter, Facebook, Xing, Viadeo etc.
+Every time you publish a new blog post, it's yet another opportunity for everyone internally to share that post in their offsite communities.
+And for your business, it's excellent content for your offsite touchpoints such as LinkedIn Company Page, Twitter, Facebook, Xing, Viadeo etc.

-Business blogging is also a cost efficient way to create opportunities to get your company found by the people that you want to find it, so you can generate new contacts, leads and customers for your business.
+Business blogging is also a cost-efficient way to create opportunities to get your company found by the people you want to see to generate new contacts, leads, and customers for your business.

 Benefits of business blogging in summary, it: